inspektre/vulnhub/README.md

 If you need help with this project, please do create an issue.
 We will help you on a best-effort basis.

-## GraphQL
-- The oroginal GraphQL API (neo4j-graphql) has been temprarily removed.
-- This project will now use the recently released `@neo4j/graphql` library.

 ## History

 Vulnhub started originally in Nov 2016 as part of a programming-assignment for a job-interview.
 The interview was successful but the code-base was left abandoned.
 The whole code-base was over-engineered in Python.There were minor updates between 2017 through 2019.
 The original database of choise was `postgresql` & `python` with SQLAlchemy as the ORM.
 NodeJS, GraphQL and Neo4j (Based off grand-stack) were introduced in 2020.